lokeshjain2008/meteor-typescript-compiler/README.md

 ## Change Log

- * 3.1.0: updated to be based on this [typescript](https://github.com/barbatus/typescript) package.
+ * 3.1.0: updated to be based on [typescript](https://github.com/barbatus/typescript) package.

 ## Installation